 — Hungarian Historical Review

 In this collection of essays, some of the world's most distinguished scholars reflect on the most recently opened archival documents and provide penetrating assessments of the Cold War in Europe—from start to finish.

 — Melvyn P. Leffler, University of Virginia

 This impressive volume of essays explores the rise and fall of the Soviet bloc in light of the newest archival evidence from around the world.
-Expertly edited by Mark Kramer and Vit Smetana, the book should be read by anyone interested in the history of the East-West confrontation and its dynamic relationship to the emergence of communism in East Central Europe and its precipitous collapse in 1989.
+Expertly edited by Mark Kramer and Vít Smetana, the book should be read by anyone interested in the history of the East-West confrontation, its dynamic relationship to the emergence of Communism in East-Central Europe, and its precipitous collapse in 1989.

 — Norman Naimark, Stanford University